gjoseph92/comp20-gjoseph/frogger/README.md

   Additionally, I implemented:
   - Game sounds
   - Animation of Frogger to dead frog icon
+  - (Exponetially) increasing difficulty with each level
+  - Option to repeat the game after losing
 - I worked on my own for this assignment.
 - I spent approximately 18 hours on this project.